MC Hammer: Dancer, choreographer and entertainer

 Hammer's dance style not only helped pave the way for the San Francisco Bay Area movement called hyphy, but also helped to bring hip-hop and rap to the Bay Area.
-With his popular trademark Hammer pants, one phenomenal difference from Hammer versus other performers during his heyday was that he was an entertainer, both during live shows and in music videos.
+With his popular trademark Hammer pants, one difference from Hammer versus other performers during his heyday was that he was an entertainer, both during live shows and in music videos.
 His flamboyant dancing was as much a part of his performances as rapping and musical instruments were.
 With high-energy dance routines, he is often considered one of the greatest dancers.
 While adding his own techniques, Hammer adopted styles from James Brown and Nicholas Brothers such as the splits, as well as feverishly choreographed dance routines including leaps and slides.
 His creation of such dances as the "Hammer dance" (or the "typewriter dance") and "the bump" from "U Can't Touch This", as well as the "running man" and the "butterfly", made his flashy and creative dance skills unlike any others at the time.

-Hammer's showmanship and elaborate stage choreography (involving fifteen dancers, twelve backup singers, seven live musicians and two disc jockeys), gave him a powerful visual appeal.
+Hammer's showmanship and elaborate stage choreography (involving 15 dancers, 12 backup singers, seven live musicians, and two-disc jockeys), gave him a powerful visual appeal.
 Hammer was the first rap artist to put together a choreographed show of this type, and his visual flair attracted heavy airplay for his videos on MTV, which at the time had a predominantly white viewership that had aired little rap music before Hammer.

 During a 1990 visit from Hammer (accompanied by his friend Fab Five Freddy) on Yo!
 MTV Raps, one of the dancers whom Hammer was holding auditions for was then-unknown Jennifer Lopez.
 At the height of his career, Hammer had his legs insured for a substantial amount of money (into the millions), as mentioned in an interview by Maria Shriver in 1990.
-He later suffered an injury to his knee that halted his dancing career for a period of time.
-Eventually, BET ranked Hammer as the 7th Best Dancer of All Time.
-Some of Hammer's entourage, or "posse" as he called them, were also trained/skilled dancers (including Tiffany Patterson).
+Hammer later suffered an injury to his knee that halted his dancing career for a period of time.
+Eventually, BET ranked Hammer as the seventh Best Dancer of All Time.
+Some of his entourage, or "posse" as he called them, were also trained/skilled dancers (including Tiffany Patterson).
 They participated in videos and at concerts, yet too many dancers and band members eventually contributed to Hammer's downfall, proving to be too much for him to finance.